evgenyb/aks-workshops/05-scaling-options-in-aks/labs/lab-02/readme.md

 ## Task #2 - deploy application to cluster

-Create new `deployment.yaml` file with the following content
+Create new `deployment.yaml` file with the following content.
+Replace `image` with your ACR instance name.

 ```yaml
 apiVersion: apps/v1